Metawar: Release and promotion

-The first single, "American Landfill", was released worldwide on April 5, 2019 alongside the official announcement of the July 5 global release date.
+The first single, "American Landfill", was released worldwide on April 5, 2019, alongside the official announcement of the July 5 global release date.
 Alongside the new album announcement, the band also announced a summer tour in support of Ministry.
 Frontman Mincolla described the new album as focusing on the idea of world versus world.
-"Thematically it's centered largely around concepts of accelerationism and the political heresy of inviting the end as an opportunity as a fresh start", Mincolla said.
+According to Mincolla, "If our debut album was focused on man vs. the world, and our sophomore album was man vs. himself, then I really wanted to Metawar to focus on the idea of world vs world, and the notion that if man doesn’t create his own world then he’s often crushed by the world of another."

 The music video for "American Landfill" debuted on April 15, 2019.
 The video was directed by Matthew Charles Santoro, longtime friend of Alexis Mincolla and Hollywood director and visual effects artist whose credits include X-Men Origins: Wolverine and 300.

-"Exit" was released as the second single with an accompanying music video on April 23.
+"Exxxit" was released as the second single with an accompanying music video on April 23.
 "The song hinges on a conceptual ultimatum and the human urge towards self-destruction as a form of liberation," Mincolla said.
 The video, which features performance artist Jeanelle Mastema suspended from hooks, was described as "gruesome" and "NSFW" and was inspired by concepts featured in Albert O. Hirschman's 1970 treatise Exit, Voice, and Loyalty.

-"Exit" was premiered alongside a North American tour announcement featuring Author & Punisher and GOST as support.
+"Exxxit" premiered alongside a North American tour announcement featuring Author & Punisher and GOST as support.